keystonejs/keystone/docs/guides/intro-to-graphql.md

 ### \_UsersMeta

-Retrieves meta information about the user list itself (ie; not about items in the list) such as access control information.
+Retrieves meta information about the `User` list itself (ie; not about items in the list) such as access control information.
 This query accepts no parameters.

 ## Mutations